rcarbone/osh/README.md

    4> export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:${ORACLE_HOME}
    5> ./configure
    6> make
+   7> cd shell
+   8> ./osh
 ```

-You can also want to set your own configuration file [tnsnames.ora].
-Edit the file in etc/ to match your environment and set the environment variable:
+If you also want to set your own configuration file to match your environment, please edit the file in etc/tnsnames.ora and set the environment variable:

 ```
-   7> export TNS_ADMIN=`pwd`/etc/tnsnames.ora
+   9> export TNS_ADMIN=`pwd`/etc/tnsnames.ora
-   8> cd shell
-   9> ./osh
 ```

 # Home Page
 If you are interested in a working in progress documentation please point your browser to:
   http://tecsiel.it/osh

 # License
 **osh** is distributed under the BSD License, meaning that you are free to redistribute, modify, or sell the software with almost no restrictions.